FeliciaMarlove/Cheat-Sheets/Docker.md

 `docker run image_name ls /working_dir`

+### Run and create a persistent volume on host

+Anything that will be written to the mentioned folder will be persisted in the same folder hierarchy on the host; hierarchy will be created if needed

+`docker run -v /path/to/folder image_name`

+### Run and create a persistent volume on host with a custom location

+What's written to `/path/to/folder` in the container will be persisted in `$(pwd)` on host (pwd = Print Working Directory on Mac/Linux).
+`$(pwd)` is the place from where the container is run.
+Windows PowerShell version of the variable is `${PWD}`

+`docker run -v $(pwd):/path/to/folder image_name`

 ### Run, remove container when it exits, use interactive terminal session, mount the current directory (pwd) on the host to /src (allows the container to access files from your current directory), use Python3 image, execute local hello.py located in /src on the container

 `docker run -rm -it -v $(pwd):/src python:3 python /src/hello.py`